 - Shake them around until they are coated and then place them individually on a parchment lined cookie sheet.

-- Bake at 350 for 20 minutes (no more!).
+- Bake for 20 minutes (no more!).
 They should be lightly golden brown.

 I found mine at Whole Foods.
 But I’ve even see them at Safeway.
 Try calling around to see who has them.

 Awesome!
 Enjoy them!